Official-Akash/firebaseProject/README.md

 * go to downloaded or clonned project folder in command prompt or terminal
 * type following and hit enter
 ```
-node index
+node index.js
 ```
-* go to browser and type following & you are good to go.
+* go to browser, type following & you are good to go.
 ```
 localhost:3000
 ```